CumulusNetworks/docs/content/cumulus-linux-56/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 You can control the PFC watchdog polling interval.
 The default polling interval is 100 milliseconds.

-The following example sets the PFC watchdog polling interval to 20 milliseconds:
+The following example sets the PFC watchdog polling interval to 200 milliseconds:

 {{< tabs "TabID712 ">}}
 {{< tab "NVUE Commands ">}}

 ```
-cumulus@switch:~$ nv set qos pfc-watchdog polling-interval 20
+cumulus@switch:~$ nv set qos pfc-watchdog polling-interval 200
 cumulus@switch:~$ nv config apply
 ```

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `PFC WD` section of the `/etc/cumulus/datapath/qos/qos_features.conf` file and set the `pfc_watchdog.pfc_wd_poll-interval` parameter.
+Edit the `PFC Watchdog Configuration` section of the `/etc/cumulus/datapath/qos/qos_features.conf` file and set the `pfc_watchdog.pfc_wd_poll-interval` parameter.

 ```
 ...
-# PFC WD
+# PFC Watchdog Configuration
+# Add the port to the port_group_list where you want to enable PFC Watchdog
+# It will enable PFC Watchdog on all the traffic-class corresponding to
+# the lossless switch-priority configured on the port.
 pfc_watchdog.port_group_list = [pfc_wd_port_group]
 pfc_watchdog.pfc_wd_port_group.port_set = swp1,swp3
-pfc_watchdog.pfc_wd_poll-interval = 20
+pfc_watchdog.pfc_wd_poll-interval = 200
 ```

 {{< /tab >}}
 {{< /tabs >}}

-You can control how many polling intervals the PFC watchdog must wait (robustness) before it mitigates the storm condition.
+You can control how many polling intervals the PFC watchdog must wait before it mitigates the storm condition.
 The default number of polling intervals is 3.

 The following example sets the number of polling intervals to 5: